Judge Laura Riquelme:

 Mount Vernon, WA Senior Deputy Attorney

+Tried felony cases to juries in Skagit County Superior Court.
 Represented indigent clients charged with all levels of felonies throughout the trial court process.
-Tried cases to juries in Skagit County Superior Court.
 Worked with expert witnesses.
 Represented Spanish-speaking clients without the use of interpreters.
 Advised and mentored junior attorneys.
 Worked with management on improved advocacy and fairness in the courts.

 Skagit County Prosecutor’s Office